The old capitals of Bulgaria

 by Magi DerlipanskaSaturday, September 8, 2018

-I am a biochemistry student originally from Bulgaria but currently in Germany.
+I am a biochemistry student currently living in Germany.
 Travelling is a passion of mine and I can't wait to add to the 17 countries I've already visited!Read more at magiderlipanska.com